boaks/zephyr-coaps-client/README.md

 The demo client is intended as groundwork for your own ideas.
 "Out-of-the-box" this application is only useful to easily check, if mobile IoT works at the locations and environment you want to use it.
 To build products and applications on this protocol stack requires to implement a production client and to adapt the coap-server for your function.
 The demo targets therefore people, which are already common with [zephyr](https://www.zephyrproject.org/), or, even better, common with the development for the [Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) itself.
 Without that knowledge it will be hard an time consuming to make benefit out of this demo.

+**Note:**
+The demo client is considered to use CoAP/DTLS CID.
+Without server-side support for DTLS CID, it will not work proper.
+Please ensure, that your server supports that.

 ## Supported Devices